 Climbing Shoes can be pretty nasty at the best of times.
 With hot weather and air-tight closures – even more so.
 If you get the right shoes, it could make all the difference!

-Some people naturally sweat a lot more than others - regardless of fitness or weight.
+Some people naturally sweat a lot more than others – regardless of fitness or weight.
 There is also evidence that fitter people sweat more and faster in response to physical load.
-Hyperhidrosis is a condition where you sweat more than you normally would, can can be quite hard on people trying to enjoy climbing.
+Hyperhidrosis is a condition where you sweat more than you normally would and it can be quite hard on people trying to enjoy climbing.

 The best climbing shoes for sweaty feet are generally the most breathable.
-Having a tight shoe that doesn't breathe well can result in sweat getting trapped.
-Then that horrible squelchy, slippery fit doesn't do your footwork any favors.
-What can be done?
+Having a tight shoe that doesn’t breathe well can result in sweat getting trapped.
+Then that horrible squelchy, slippery fit doesn’t do your footwork any favors.
+So, what can be done?

 Climbing Shoes For Sweaty Feet – Fit + Socks